-Note The script files include a 32-bit CRC on the last line, displayed as four characters when seen in an ordinary text editor.
-Do not edit the script file or the download will fail!
+Note The script file includes a 32-bit CRC on the last line, displayed as four characters when seen in an ordinary text editor.
+Do not delete the line containing the CRC entry or the download will fail!

 You can download the script file with the copy command.
 The copy command source defines the TFTP path to the script file and the target is set to use the script parser.
 After downloading the script file, the system image file and command line syntax definition file download starts automatically.